-1.2.
+2.2.
 Closed-loop, Supervised Parameter Estimation

 The answer to the third question above (how do we train these models?) comes from taking an account of the tunable parameters in the hierarchical HMM system described previously.
 These are the language model probabilities, pronunciation model probabilities and the HMM state transitions ( $\{a{ij}\}$ ), mixture weights ( $C{ij}$ ), means ( $\mu{ij}$ ) and covariances ( $\Sigma{ij}$ ).
 We ignore the first two of these in this dissertation and point the reader to [13] regarding training procedures for language models and pronunciation models.
 Instead, we concentrate on the HMM parameters which are directly related to the acoustic model.
-Typically, this approach involves finding the HMM parameter set that maximizes the likelihood of the data given the model - the maximum likelihood (ML) approach.
+Typically, this approach involves finding the HMM parameter set that maximizes the likelihood of the data given the model, i.e. the maximum likelihood (ML) approach.

 As with most machine learning tasks, training acoustic models begins with some labeled training data set.
 This training set consists of speech data and corresponding word transcriptions (sometimes phonetic transcriptions are available as well).
-However, in speech, there is a complicating factor: the alignment of the labels to the speech is usually unknown.
+However, in speech, there is a complicating factor: the time alignment of the labels to the speech is usually unknown.
 For instance, we may be given a five-second segment of speech and told that the transcription is "the boy ate candy", but we do not know in which time interval each word occurred.
-Therefore, we can not immediately determine which acoustic observation should be used to train the individual emission probabilities.
+Therefore, we can not immediately determine which acoustic observations should be used to train the individual emission probabilities.
 This is known as the segmentation problem.

-A simple two-step approach can be taken to alleviate the segmentation problem.
-First, hypothesize the sequence of HMM states which were most likely to have generated the sequence of acoustic observations given the current parameter set; then update the parameter set according to that state-labeled alignment.
+A simple two-step approach can be taken to overcome the segmentation problem.
+First, we hypothesize the sequence of HMM states which were most likely to have generated the sequence of acoustic observations given the current parameter set.
+This is known as a state-frame alignment.
+Second, we update the parameter set according to that state-labeled alignment.
 This is known as Viterbi training [15] because the first step is a Viterbi alignment of the data to the current model.
-With this procedure, updating of the HMM/GMM parameters is a straightforward computation of the means and covariances for each GMM [2].
+With this procedure, updating of the HMM/GMM parameters is a straightforward computation of the means and covariances for each GMM given the observations [2].